 Restore Victorian bathroom with Little Greene paints

-Russ Pike of Prime Decoration Nottingham, is an expert in period property decorating, and the main bathroom of a Victorian house in Beeston was next in line for a splash of Little Greene Paint.
+Russ Pike of Prime Decoration Nottingham, is an expert in period property decorating, and he explains how he went about this project, to restore Victorian bathroom of a house in Beeston with Little Greene Paint.

 Best paint for bathrooms